 |/CHAIN||try to display arrays of (character) numbers both as translated string and as joined array of numbers (default: joined array only)

-Note: this option is available for C#, KiXtart, Object Rexx, Perl, PowerShell and VBScript only, it will be ignored for other languages
+Note: this option is not available for C, C++, Delphi, F#, Java and Object Pascal, the /CHAIN switch will be ignored for these languages

 |/DEFNS||do not build a list of namespaces, provide only the default namespace (or the one specified by the